 When adventurous 12-year-old Bett Devlin peeks at her single father's emails, she's horrified to discover that her father is in love — and that he and his new boyfriend are planning to send their daughters to sleepaway camp together, so they can "accidentally" meet one another.
 Avery Bloom is Bett's opposite, bookish and fearful, and the girls agree they'll NEVER become friends.
 Except while they're at camp, friendship blossoms anyway, and when it appears that their dads are going to part ways, the two girls are determined to find a way to be sisters after all.
 Told entirely in letters and emails, and written by two bestselling authors, this laugh-out-loud novel celebrates the many ways that people can become family.

-One hundred years ago, women finally completed a decades-long fight for the right to vote in the UK and the US — and now, in this exquisitely illustrated book, acclaimed artist David Roberts teaches young people all the ins and outs, highs and lows, of the suffrage movement!
-Roberts introduces young readers to important suffrage figures on both sides of the Atlantic, including Millicent Garrett Fawcett, Emmeline Pankhurst, Ida B. Wells, Susan B. Anthony, as well as fascinating facts about the movement — like the martial art that became known as "suffrajitsu"!
-Just in time for the 100th anniversary of the 19th Amendment, this book provides a unique resources to introduce the nuances of the suffrage movement in a vibrant, appealing package.
+One hundred years ago, women finally completed a decades-long fight for the right to vote in the UK and the US — and now, in this exquisitely illustrated book, acclaimed artist David Roberts teaches young people all the ins and outs, highs and lows, of the Suffrage Movement!
+Suffragette: The Battle for Equality follows the trajectory of the movement in the U.K. and visits some key figures and moments in the United States as it presents Millicent Garrett Fawcett, Emmeline Pankhurst, Ida B. Wells, Susan B. Anthony, as well as fascinating facts about the movement — like the martial art that became known as "suffrajitsu"!
+Filled with vivid illustrations throughout, this engaging book provides a unique resources to introduce the nuances of the Suffrage Movement in a vibrant, appealing package.